 It could give the recipient superhuman abilities.
 Such abilities include being able to create worlds within computers and alter them at will.
 It is also possible that it could have disastrous results by creating “supermen” that could manipulate other people’s epigenetic memories and possibly even modify their genetic memories as well, leading to conflicts with our regular minds.

 Therefore, it remains hard to say whether the process will eventually lead to eternal life.
 It’s because many issues are still under debate; we do not really know where our consciousness comes from.

 Does being able to upload consciousness into a machine mean living forever?

 If by “living forever” you mean the idea of creating a backup of your mind and loading it into a machine, that is not necessarily true.
-In fact, it would be easy to prove that this process does not lead to eternal life in reality; just ask someone whether they are still the same person after loading their memories into a machine.
+It would be easy to prove that this process does not lead to eternal life in reality; just ask someone whether they are still the same person after loading their memories into a machine.

 But does being alive mean what we think?
-Do we really have control over our lives?
-Maybe uploading our minds into machines will enable us to achieve immortality; but that is not what most people would consider to be living forever.
+Do we have control over our lives?
+Maybe uploading our minds into machines will enable us to achieve immortality, but that is not what most people would consider living forever.